 variable to make the commands easier to use.
 For example, we will

-to the variable `crane` as follows:
+to the variable swan

-Globus CLI supports the commands `mkdir`, `rename`, and `ls`.
-All
+Globus CLI supports the commands mkdir

-globus commands follow the format `globus <command>
+globus commands follow the format globus <command>

-<endpoint>:<file_path>`.
+.
 We can list the files on the

-remote endpoint with the command `globus ls`.
+.
 To list the files in the

 home directory on the remote endpoint, we would use the following